Ethan0530/AI-Chat/README.md

 # AI-Chat
 A simple static page working with the OpenAI API.
-No backend.